docker-hy/docker-hy.github.io/exercises.md

 Submit the docker-compose.yml

 > TIP: When configuring the database, you might need to destroy the automatically created volumes.
-Use command `docker volume prune` to remove unused volumes when testing.
+Use command `docker volume prune`, `docker volume ls` and `docker volume rm` to remove unused volumes when testing.
 Make sure to remove containers that depend on them beforehand.

 > `restart: unless-stopped` can help if the postgres takes a while to get ready

 ![]({{ "/images/exercises/back-front-redis-and-database.png" | absolute_url }})

 ### 2.7 ###